 Visit the Taj Mahal

-I’timād-ud-Daulah – The Baby Taj
+Explore I’timād-ud-Daulah – The Baby Taj

-The Baby Taj is a beautiful mausoleum that was built in the 17th Century.
-Here you’ll find the tomb of Itimd-ud-Daulah who was the father of an Emperor’s wife.
+Here you’ll find the tomb of Itimd-ud-Daulah, who was the father of an Emperor’s wife.
 The entrance fee is ₹310 for most foreign tourists.

 Visit the Sheroes Hangout Cafe

 Sheroes Hangout Café in Agra is run by courageous female survivors of acid attacks.
-If you’re looking to support a meaningful cause during your visit to India then make sure to give this cafe a visit whilst in Agra.
+If you’re looking to support a meaningful cause during your visit to India, then make sure to give this cafe a visit whilst in Agra.

-Agra Fort
+Admire The Agra Fort

-Agra Fort, also known as the Red Fort of Agra is a UNESCO World Heritage Site built during the Mughal Empire.
-Built with red sandstone this iconic monument holds great significance for India’s history.
-Entrance to the fort is ₹300 for foreign tourists.
+Agra Fort, also known as the Red Fort of Agra, is a UNESCO World Heritage Site built during the Mughal Empire.

-Sunset at Mehtab Bagh
+Witness A Sunset at Mehtab Bagh

 One of the most beautiful places to watch the sunset in Agra is the Mehtab Bagh Park alongside the banks of the Yamuna River.
-This point overlooks the Taj Mahal and you can get a beautiful view of the Taj Mahal lit up by a sunset glow.

-Days 5 to 8 – Rishikesh
+Days 5 to 8 – Rishikesh: Explore The Birthplace Of Yoga

-How To Get From Agra to Rishikesh
+How to Get From Agra to Rishikesh

 ⬇️Book Your Transport⬇️

-?Prices from ₹800/$10 – Book through 12go Asia or RedBus
+🚌Prices from ₹800/$10 – Book through 12go Asia or RedBus

 Where To Stay In Rishikesh